 These contain all the features within the section.
-The records used within Land-Form PROFILE contours and DTMs differ (Record structures section of the Technical Specification).
+The records used within Land-Form PROFILE contours and DTMs differ (see pages 6.11 and 6.15).

 AREA AMND field

 The {AREA_AMND} field in NTF appears in the Section Header Record [SECHREC] in Land-Form PROFILE contours and in the Grid Header Record [GRIDHREC] in Land-Form PROFILE DTMs.